 Paying to maintain good health doesn't come cheap - that's why companies offer insurance to help pay for costs.
-However, depending on the state of your health and your finances, you may be asking yourself if getting insurance is worth it, particularly dental insurance.
+However, depending on the state of your finances, you may be asking yourself if getting oral coverage is worth it.
+For many people, taking out one of the best dental insurance (opens in new tab) plans is more of an after thought or 'nice to have'.

-Estimating your possible dental costs may help you decide whether dental insurance would be financially beneficial.
-Dental insurance companies will show you a quote online so you can easily see what your premiums might be.
+Estimating your possible dental costs may help you decide whether coverage would be financially beneficial.
+Companies will show you a quote online so you can easily see what your premiums might be, depending on the type of dental insurance you go for.

 You may want to compare your estimated yearly premiums to the cost of a year of procedures.
-You can estimate how much your dental expenses might be either by talking with your dentist or by researching costs online.
+You can estimate how much your dental expenses might be either by talking with your dentist or by researching costs online, and by asking your potential provider what does dental insurance cover with their plans?

 You can use the estimates to help you decide whether you should pay out of pocket or plan your dental expenses based on your insurance coverage.
 Two resources for looking up procedure costs are The Fair Health Consumer Organization (opens in new tab) and the Guardian Insurance (opens in new tab) website.
 Estimated costs are sorted by zip code and will show a low and high rate so you can see a range of what a procedure may cost in your area.